Noahmunz21/ICS-173-Data-Science-Project/README.md

 Simple Temperature Chart

-A minimal Python project that creates a basic temperature chart.
+A Python project that creates a basic temperature chart.

 How to Run: